RanishkaGunathilake/MedicineReminderApplication/README.md

 - At least one reminder day must be selected
 - End date must be after start date

----

-## 🚀 How to Run the Project
+## How to Run the Project

 1. Clone the repository:
 git clone https://github.com/RanishkaGunathilake/MedicineReminderApplication.git

 2. Open the project in Android Studio.
 3. Allow Gradle to sync.
 4. Run the project on an emulator or Android device.

----

-## 🔒 Password Security
+##  Password Security

 Passwords are hashed using SHA-256 before being stored in the database.
-This ensures that plain-text passwords are never saved.
+This ensures that plain text passwords are never saved.

----

-## 📌 Validation Rules

-- Username: Letters and numbers only
-- Password:
-  - Minimum 8 characters
-  - At least one uppercase letter
-  - At least one lowercase letter
-  - At least one number
-  - At least one special character
-- Medicine name is required
-- Start date is required
-- At least one reminder day must be selected
-- End date must be after start date

----

-## 📈 Future Improvements

-- Real-time notification reminders using AlarmManager
-- Foreign key relationship for user ID instead of username text
-- Search functionality
-- Improved Material Design UI

----

-## 👨‍💻 Author
+##

-Android application developed using Java and SQLite.